 The Uruguayan struck at the end of the first half to ensure Laurent Blanc's men returned to triumphant ways after Sunday's draw with Monaco

-Javier Pastore also returned instead of Thiago Motta in midfield, and it was the Argentine who created the game's first chance as he surged through the home defense in the third minute before blazing over the bar from a tight angle after playing a neat one-two with Zlatan Ibrahimovic.
+Javier Pastore also returned instead of Thiago Motta in midfield, and it was the Argentine who created the game's first chance as he surged through the home defence in the third minute before blazing over the bar from a tight angle after playing a neat one-two with Zlatan Ibrahimovic.

 Chances were few and far between in a dour first half that lacked any real tempo, although Marquinhos did come close to scoring his second goal for Blanc’s side as he headed wide seven minutes before the interval.